Botswana Safari: Why It's Unique Compared to Other African Destinations?

 Amboseli is famous for its scenic elephant sightings against the backdrop of Mount Kilimanjaro.

-The park's swamps and open plains contrast Chobe's dense riverine forests.
+The park's swamps and open plains contrast with Chobe's dense riverine forests.

 Amboseli's elephants are heavily researched, offering insightful guided experiences on elephant behavior.